gracco/sysadmin-interview-questions/README.md

   - PRT record stands for pointer record  and maps a IPV4 address to a CNAME
   - NS record stands for name server and indicates with name server is authoritative for the domain
   - SOA record stands for State of Authority and is easily  one of the most important DNS records because stores information like when the domain was last updated.
+  - SRV record stands for Service Record, is a record that specifies hostname and port number for a specific service.

 * What is a Split-Horizon DNS?
   - It's the hability of the DNS answer a different answer to a query based on the source of the query.
 A common use it's when the DNS server for internal and external queries.